Hydrogen damage

 Hydrogen damage is the generic name given to a large number of metal degradation processes due to interaction with hydrogen atoms.
-Note that molecular gaseous hydrogen does not have the same effect as atoms or ions released into solid solution in the metal.
+Molecular gaseous hydrogen does not have the same effect as atoms or ions released into solid solution in the metal.

 Creation of internal defects

 Carbon steels exposed to hydrogen at high temperatures experience high temperature hydrogen attack which leads to internal decarburization and weakening.

 Blistering

 Atomic hydrogen diffusing through metals may collect at internal defects like inclusions and laminations and form molecular hydrogen.
 High pressures may be built up at such locations due to continued absorption of hydrogen leading to blister formation, growth and eventual bursting of the blister.
 Such hydrogen induced blister cracking has been observed in steels, aluminium alloys, titanium alloys and nuclear structural materials.
 Metals with low hydrogen solubility (such as tungsten) are more susceptible to blister formation.
 While in metals with high hydrogen solubility like vanadium, hydrogen prefers to induce stable metal-hydrides instead of bubbles or blisters.